Arksine/moonraker/docs/configuration.md

 #  This parameter must be provided if the "env" option is set, otherwise it
 #  should be omitted.
 install_script:
-#  The file location, relative to the repository, for the installation script.
+#  The file location, relative to the repository, for the installation script
+#  associated with this application.
+Moonraker will not run this script, instead
-#  The update manager parses this file for "system" packages that need updating.
+#  it will parse the script searching for new "system" package dependencies that
+#  require installation.
+Packages in the script must be defined as follows for
+#  Moonraker to successfully parse them:
+#      PKGLIST="packagename1 packagename2 packagename3"
+#      PKGLIST="${PKGLIST} packagename4 packagename5"
+#
+#  Note that the "packagenameX" items in the example above should be the names
+#  of valid system packages.
+The second line in the example is optional and
+#  additional lines in the same format may be added.
+#
-#  The default is no install script, which disables system package updates
+#  The default is no install script.
 enable_node_updates:
 #   When set to True, Moonraker will assume that this repo relies upon node
 #   and will attempt to execute "npm ci --only=prod" when it detects a change